spdk/spdk/test/lvol/test_plan.md

 - try construct_lvol_store on bdev which does not exist

 Expected result:
-- return code != 0
+- return code != 0 for construct_lvol_store method
 - Error code: ENODEV ("No such device") response printed to stdout

 ### construct_lvol_bdev - negative tests